stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-us-government-stole-the-black-hills-.md

-Trees above nine inches in diameter are the main marketable product.
-Between five and nine inches, they’re good for maybe wood chips or fence posts.
-Below five inches, it’s “dog hair,” commercially worthless.
+Trees above 9 inches in diameter are the main marketable product.
+Between 5 and 9 inches, they’re good for maybe wood chips or fence posts.
+Below 5 inches, it’s “dog hair,” commercially worthless.
 Sometimes foresters mark specific large trees to be cut, leaving others alone to maintain a certain density.
-Other times it’s complete removal, taking every big enough and tall enough tree off the land.&nbsp;
+Other times it’s complete removal, taking every big enough and tall enough tree off the land.